likeadragonmaid/Ongaku/README.md

 * Devices running MIUI are unsupported as Xiaomi loves to corrupt notification permission after X amount of hours and even at each device reboot.
 However you can still use Ongaku if you are willing to provide notification access manually by uninstalling Termux:API app, reinstalling it again, running `termux-notification-list` and lastly doing `Ctrl + C` each time Ongaku starts malfunctioning!
 This is something you can also fix by running a reputable custom rom such as [LineageOS](https://lineageos.org/). (**#RipBozo** 💯🤣🤣 if you choose to run MIUI on your phone anyway)

 ### Optional commands
-Send in any telegram chat
+Send in any DM or Group chat

 `.about` to view info about the project.